High Blood Pressure and How It Harms Your Health

 Green Tea – The antioxidants in green tea improve blood vessel flexibility.
 Drink 2-3 cups per day for maximum benefit.

 Always consult your doctor before starting new supplements, especially if you take any other medications or have underlying health conditions.
 Some supplements like magnesium and cocoa can interact with certain blood pressure drugs.
+Give each supplement at least 6-8 weeks whilst monitoring your blood pressure to see if it provides a benefit.

-Give each supplement at least 6-8 weeks while monitoring your blood pressure to see if it provides a benefit.
+While study results are mixed, many people find combining the above supplements provides an added blood pressure lowering effect on top of medication and lifestyle changes.
 Not everyone responds the same, so a bit of trial and error is needed to find the most effective combination for your needs.

 The right supplemental regimen can give that extra boost to get your blood pressure into a healthy range, improving heart health and reducing dependence on prescription medication.